 Who we are

-Empowering young New Zealand women to reach their full potential
+Empowering New Zealand women to reach their full potential

 Our goal is to see young women restored to full health; to discover the purpose for their lives and bring value to their world as productive and thriving individuals.

 Anxiety, depression, disordered eating, self-harm and suicide rates in New Zealand are high and unacceptable.
-A Girl Called Hope provides real alternatives to this by working with those seeking help with their mental health and wellbeing.
+A Girl Called Hope provides real alternatives to this by working with those motivated for change with their mental health and wellbeing.